This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Philippines.

 Is it a requirement that the owner or demise charterer of the vessel be liable in personam?
 Or can a vessel be arrested in respect of debts incurred by, say, a charterer who has bought but not paid for bunkers or other necessaries?

-If the security is pursued through preliminary attachment, there must be a liability in personam.
-However, under the admiralty rules such liability is not necessary.
+DR Law: If the security is pursued through preliminary attachment, there must be a liability in personam.
+In an admiralty arrest, Philippine law recognises claims arising from necessaries as attracting a maritime lien.
+Thus, the owner’s or demise charterer’s liablity is not necessary.

 Are sister ship or associated ship arrests possible?